dhalsim/dhalsim.github.com/_i18n/en/_posts/2016-04-25-what-ive-learned-from-learning-how-to-learn.md

 image: "https://upload.wikimedia.org/wikipedia/commons/8/85/Cerebral_lobes.png"
 ---

-# What I've learned from "Learning how to learn"?
+# What I've learned from "Learning how to learn"

 This 4 week course on [coursera](https://www.coursera.org/learn/learning-how-to-learn), is the solution I found on the Internet about my learning problems.
 As a software developer I know that our ability to learn new technologies, skills are vital in our careers.